 What This Means for You

-Whether that takes months, years, or becomes a lifelong partnership with ongoing medication support depends on your individual situation.
+Whether that takes months, years, or becomes a lifelong partnership with ongoing medical support depends on your individual situation.
 There’s no one-size-fits-all timeline.
 What matters is understanding that sustainable weight loss requires more than medication alone—it requires building a life that supports your health goals.

-Board-Certified in Internal Medicine & Obesity Medicine
+Dr. Essam Rashad Board-Certified in Internal Medicine & Obesity Medicine Synergy Weight Loss & Primary Care | Lewisville, Texas